ECOLOMONDO

 Ecolomondo Headquarters

 Ecolomondo Corporation began over 25 years ago by Richard Bouziane and Rodier Michaud.
 Ecolomondo was founded to acquire and develop a new green recycling technology.
-As it exists today, it was incorporated in 2007 under the laws of Canada by CEO and Chairman Eliot Sorella to acquire the Pilot plant and its intellectual property, located in Contrecoeur, Quebec, Canada.
+As it exists today, it was incorporated in 2007 under the laws of Canada by Executive Chairman Eliot Sorella to acquire the Pilot plant and its intellectual property, located in Contrecoeur, Quebec, Canada.

 Ecolomondo Corporation went public in 2017 on the TSX Venture Exchange and is listed under the symbol “ECM.”